kmlawson/japanese-empire-mo3335/assignments.md

 ### Presentation

-**Shorter Presentations:** Most weeks of the semester one or more students will be given an opportunity to present a summary, critique, and raise some discussion questions related to one of the required or supplementary readings.
-These presentations are not formally assessed and need only be 5 minutes in length and the student may be cut off at any point after that.
-They should aim to clearly and succinctly summarise the main arguments of a text, its context, and what kinds of sources are used.
-If the presenting student has taken good notes on the reading, they are encouraged to share them on the class shared notes document.
-A handout is welcome but not required, and should be distributed via the class shared notes document.

-**Assessed Long Presentation:** The shorter presentations serve as good practice for one presentation for each student that will be given more time and assessed formally.
-The assessed presentation should be 15 minutes in length and not longer.
-As in the shorter non-assessed presentations, the presentation will focus on an assigned text.
+Being able to synthesise reading, and present ideas in class is a key skill.
+In our module this will take the form of serving as a guide to a text, a role that is not formally assessed, and a formally assessed longer presentation.

+**Text Guide:** Each week, two students will serve in the role as a guide to one of the assigned or supplementary readings.
+Most students will get a chance to do this twice.
+Some weeks I will ask that certain texts be chosen, while for others, a choice will be given.
+The "text guide" does not give a formal presentation but may be asked to answer questions about the text in some detail and to have a deeper familiarity with that particular reading.
+Although not assessed, when they can find time for it, they should consider bringing a handout no longer than a single piece of paper front and back (or emailing one to the tutor for distribution at least the day before class) which may include some general points, dates, terms, notes, or reference information about the text.
+Since there is no guarantee the student will be asked to comment on the text, this handout is also a good way to demonstrate your extra preparation.
+The guide should ideally have done at least a little bit of background research on the author and general context of the issue covered by the text, and generally serve as a "go-to" person when the discussion moves in the direction of the text.
+Sometimes, they will be asked to summarize key arguments, offer a critique, or otherwise comment.
+Occasionally, the student's guidance will not be explicitly requested but their handout can serve to help everyone.

-The longer presentation should also briefly summarise the main arguments, and make 1-3 focused critiques or observations about the read material.
+**Assessed Long Presentation:** The assessed presentation should be 15 minutes in length and not longer.
+The longer presentation should briefly summarise the main arguments, point out what was most interesting or useful as a takeaway from the text, and make 1-3 focused critiques or observations about the read material.
 The summary and setting of context should be less than half the total presentation.
-A supplementary handout (1-2 pages at most) should be brought that includes some bullet points from the summary, and any key sources, persons or dates.
+A supplementary handout (one piece of paper front and back at most) should be brought that includes some bullet points from the summary, and any key sources, persons or dates.
 The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
 Please also add (or link) the handout text to the class collaborative notes document.
 The presentations should ideally focus on connecting what is read and presented to our other readings and the discussion of the day and focus on engaging with the arguments and issues.
 Thus, it is very important that you do not focus on your assigned reading to the exclusion of other readings for that week.
 Connecting the reading to past readings and discussions in the module is also a very welcome.
 Outside research is not required, but if the student finds an interesting or problematic issue, they are welcome to bring in observations from an outside source.
 Please consult with the tutor if you choose to do this.
+Slides are not needed for the presentation, but the handout may include 1-2 images or a map if appropriate.
 Please note, when discussion questions have been provided in advance on a topic, the presentation need not provide any answer to these, though the presentation may raise points that are a relevant contribution to those questions.

 Feedback for presentations will be sent to multiple students at two or three points during the semester, rather than on a rolling basis.

 Some questions to consider as you prepare:

-* Did the distributed handout of one or at most two pages accurately summarize the general points to be made in the presentation in the form of concise bullet points
+* Did the distributed handout of one or at most two sides of a piece of paper accurately summarize the general points to be made in the presentation in the form of concise bullet points
 * Did the handout include any important dates, sources, or a map that serves as a useful reference?
 * Was the 15 minute limit strictly observed in the presentation?
 * Was the presentation well structured, organized, and focus on a only few key points?